Laura1110/ANOVA_RFF/README.md

-# ANOVA_RFF: ANOVA-Boosting for random Fourier Features
+# ANOVA_RFF: ANOVA-Boosting for Random Fourier Features
 This algorithms aims to do sensitivity analysis for high-dimensional data, even for dependent input variables.

 ## Included files